 [00:06:12] You’ll understand where your prices are coming from.
 And you’ll also understand what you need.
 What do I mean by that?
 Well, do I need.
 A price.
 Do I need a price list?
 For different customer groups?
 Do I need prices for different channels?
 And do I need discounts?
 Do I need rebates?

-[00:06:33] A lot of these things we say we have prices.
-We have price lists and pricing frameworks.
-We have discount and rebate systems and depending on your business, you may need just a price, or you may need only a price list or a price list with some other things.
-When you build your pricing strategy, then you can determine what it is you actually need to do next.
+[00:06:33] When you build your pricing strategy, then you can determine what it is you actually need to do next.
 That is going to be very important for many of your businesses out there.

-[00:07:02] The fourth reason that you need a really solid pricing strategy: it’s going to tell you your ways of working.
+[00:07:02] It’s going to tell you your ways of working.
 And how you’re going to execute pricing.
 Now, this is something that most people don’t really think about, but when I pointed out it’s so obvious.
 The way that you behave with your own prices actually influences customer’s perception of value.

-[00:07:29] So, and we see this all the time.
-When you see a business who’s discounting and discounting and discounting and discounting, it gives you a certain perception of how they behave.
+[00:07:29] When you see a business who’s discounting and discounting and discounting and discounting, it gives you a certain perception of how they behave.
 How they want to be positioned and how confident they feel about their prices.
 Right?
 So it’s very important that you have a clear understanding of how you want to operate with your prices.
 And that you know how you’re going to implement them in the marketplace.

-[00:07:57] If you have a company where more than one person is in charge of doing pricing, then you want to make sure that you’re doing things in aligned way.
-If you’re the owner, and maybe you have somebody in your team working on pricing, you want to be able to give them guidance or guidelines on how you want pricing to be done in your business.
+[00:07:57] If you have a company where more than one person is in charge of pricing, then sure you’re doing things in aligned way.
+If you’re the owner, and you have somebody in your team working on pricing, you want to give them guidance.
+Guidelines on how you want pricing to be done in your business.

 [00:09:17]You need to adjust your strategy and what you’re doing in the market in real time, as we say, right?
-Maybe it’s not on a daily basis for most of the businesses of this time, but at least on a regular basis every six months, every 12 months or so, you’re going to want to be looking at that and a pricing strategy will help you steer your business.
+Maybe it’s not on a daily basis for most of the businesses but at least on a regular basis.
+Every 6-12 months you’re going to want to be looking at that.
+A pricing strategy will help you steer your business.

 [00:09:42] It’ll also help you understand how to adapt and adjust prices.
-You’ll understand what information you need to have in order to set your prices, which is the same things that you’re going to need to monitor to know when you need to change prices.
+You’ll understand what information you need to have in order to set your prices.
+Which are the same things that you’re going to need to monitor to know when you need to change prices.
 It’s all connected.